saru-tora/anansi/tutorial.markdown

 Creating a basic site
 ---------------------

-Let's create a simple forum.
+Let's make a simple forum.
 In a terminal, go to the directory where you want to create the project, and run:

 ```shell
 $ ananc new mini-forum
 ```

-This will create the following a crate called `mini-forum` with the following files:
+This will create a crate called `mini-forum` with the following files:

 - **http_errors/**: Includes http error pages.
 - **main.rs**: Has a list of apps.